-Tax credits remaining after awards described above will be awarded to other new construction projects, starting with those earning the highest scoring totals within each geographic set-aside and continuing in descending score order through the last project that can be fully funded.
+The Agency will award tax credits remaining after awards described above and any under Section II(G)(2) to other new construction projects, starting with those earning the highest scoring totals within each geographic set-aside and continuing in descending score order through the last project that can be fully funded.
 The Agency reserves the right to revise the available credits in each set-aside.